nisakhawar518-maker/CodeAlpha_Nocturne-Music-player/README.md

 - Hardened the hamburger menu CSS (proper stacking, no clipping/overflow issues) so it displays reliably on real mobile devices, not just in browser dev tools

+### Error Handling & Loading States
+- Added clear loading indicators ("Searching...", "Loading popular songs...") everywhere the app fetches data
+- Friendly fallback messages if the API fails or a search returns nothing, instead of a blank or broken screen

 ## Built With